Cacti/documentation/Devices.md

 ## Additional Important Options

-There are some additional options that you should note before starting to use Cacti.
+There are some additional options to be aware of before starting to use Cacti.
 They include the following:

 - **Device Threads** - If your device is far away, and can tolerate multiple threads